Skip to main content

 Q: Can I have multiple DMARC records?

 A: No. Only one DMARC record is allowed per domain.
 Multiple records cause errors.
-Edit the existing one rather than adding new.
+Edit the existing one rather than adding a new one.

 Q: How long before DMARC is active?